Patrick Crusius Social Media: Pictures, Posts From Alleged El Paso Shooter Offer Little Clues About Attack

 Patrick Crusius has been identified as the suspect who opened fire outside an El Paso Walmart in an attack that left several dead, and now many are poring over the young man’s social media presence for some kind of clues about the motivation for the attack.

 After the shooting, D.C.
 Examiner reporter Anna Giaritelli wrote on Twitter that police named Crusius, a 21-year-old from Dallas, as the suspect.
-Reports from the chaotic scene of the shooting had initially claimed that there may have been multiple shooting suspects or that it was an act of “gang-related terrorism,” but El Paso police in an afternoon press conference said these details were not confirmed and that there was no clue as to the motive of the attack.
+Reports from the chaotic scene of the shooting had initially claimed that there may have been multiple shooting suspects or that it was an act of “gang-related terrorism,” but El Paso police, in an afternoon press conference, said these details were not confirmed and that there was no clue as to the motive of the attack.

 With questions surrounding why someone would carry out such a violent act, many have tried to pry into the social media presence of Patrick Crusius.
 There have not been any social media confirmed to belong to the suspect, though there is a Facebook, Twitter, and LinkedIn page in the name and location of the suspect.
 None appear to offer any solid clues about the motive for the attack, however.